-Table LU-IS-8: Development Standards for Area of Unique Consideration, Village on the Isle
+Table LU-IS-8: Development Standards for Area of Unique Consideration.
+Village on the Isle

-Uses Density Intensity Assisted living Assisted living facilities allowed up to 30 units per gross acre with individual kitchen facilities, 55 units per gross acre without individual kitchen facilities Shall not exceed a Floor Area Ratio of 4.0 for the gross acreage Independent living Independent living facilities allowed up to 18 units per gross acre for age restricted Shall not exceed a Floor Area Ratio of 4.0 for the gross acreage
+Table Lo 10 0.
+Development otalicated for Area of Office Consideration, Village of the Isle Uses Density Intensity Assisted living Assisted living facilities allowed up to 30 units per gross acre with individual kitchen facilities, 55 units per gross acre without individual kitchen facilities Shall not exceed a Floor Area Ratio of 4.0 for the gross acreage Independent living Independent living facilities allowed up to 18 units per gross acre for age restricted Shall not exceed a Floor Area Ratio of 4.0 for the gross acreage